Upcoming events

 Register

-The Cybersecurity Skills Journal (CSJ) is seeking members of the broader cybersecurity stakeholder community --including graduate students, educators, researchers, tech innovators, and practitioners from government and industry-- to join our growing community of peer reviewers.
+The Cybersecurity Skills Journal (CSJ) and the associated Cybersecurity Capabilities and Careers Symposia (3CS) are seeking members of the broader cybersecurity stakeholder community--including graduate students, educators, researchers, tech innovators, and practitioners from government and industry--to join our growing community of peer reviewers and mentors for proposers of conference sessions and journal manuscripts.
 Peer reviewers are essential to publishing research that integrates and expands the methods, processes, and evidence of effective practices for skillful performance of cybersecurity job functions and roles.

-We periodically conduct a one-hour workshop to help prospective peer reviewers understand our mission and the details of the iterative peer review process before making a commitment to CSJIf you are interested in learning more or becoming a peer reviewer, please click the Register button.
-We will contact you when we are scheduling the next Peer Reviewer Workshop.
+We periodically conduct a one-hour workshop to help prospective peer reviewers understand our mission and the details of the iterative peer review process before making a commitment to become a peer reviewer.
+If you are interested in learning more or becoming a peer reviewer, please click the Register button.
+Your confirmation email will provide a link to a page where you can select the date to attend a Peer Reviewer Workshop.

 • 12:00 PM